hpi-studyu/studyu/docker/README.md

    - `supabase/volumes/api/kong.yml`
    - `flutter_common/lib/envs/.env.selfhost`
 4. Configure the other Supabase settings in `supabase/.env` and StudyU settings in `flutter_common/lib/envs/.env.selfhost` according to your wishes.
+5. If Supabase runs on the same machine, `STUDYU_SUPABASE_URL` must be set to `http://localhost:80` in the file `flutter_common/lib/envs/.env.selfhost`.
-In order to run your instances under a custom domain or a different port, refer to [Change hostname or ports](#change-hostname-or-ports).
+Otherwise, if a custom domain or port should be used, refer to [Change hostname or ports](#change-hostname-or-ports).
-Otherwise `STUDYU_SUPABASE_URL` must be set to `http://localhost:80`.

 **BE AWARE THAT SUPABASE IS NOT SECURE BY DEFAULT.
 READ MORE AT [Advanced Configuration](#advanced-configuration)**